SFDR Disclaimer

 Sustainability risks are any ESG events that could harm the short- or long-term sustainability of a company, and cause potential negative impacts on our investments, society and/or the planet.
 These include market risks, regulatory risks and operational risks, among others.

-MSM integrates these sustainability risks into our investment process from the start.
-During the Due Diligence (“DD”) process for each company, the impact case is thoroughly discussed based on an analysis we prepare by using the Impact Management Project (“IMP”).
-This set of guidelines provides a lens to understand the impact performance of each investment against the United Nations’ Sustainable Development Goals (“SDGs”).
+At MSM, we integrate these sustainability risks in our investment process from the start.
+During the Due Diligente (“DD”) process for each company, the impact case is thoroughly discussed based on an analysis we prepare by using the Impact Management Project (“IMP”).
+This is a set of guidelines which provides a lens to understand the impact performance of each investment against the United Nations’ Sustainable Development Goals (“SDGs”), and is currently formalised in our Impact Policy.

 SFDR article 4: transparency of adverse sustainability impacts at entity level